-Benchmarks have been updated to reflect projected UBV activity in FY 2022.
+Benchmarks have been updated to reflect projected UBV activity in FY 2023.

 HC #1: Additional Units of Housing Made Available Unit of Measurement Baseline Benchmark Outcome Benchmark Achieved?
 Number of new housing units made available for households at or below 80% AMI as a result of the activity (increase).
-0 units 578 units

-^{}HUD requires this metric to track only newly constructed and/or rehabilitated units that were put under HAP Contract during the Plan year.
+0 units 349 units HUD requires this metric to track only newly constructed and/or rehabilitated units that were put under HAP Contract during the Plan year.
 This excludes planned RAD conversions of existing public housing including PAPMC-managed units; however, it does include any newly constructed or substantially rehabilitated RAD conversion units.

-HC #5: Increase in Resident Mobility Unit of Measurement Baseline Benchmark Outcome Benchmark Achieved?
+HC #5: Increase in Resident M obility Unit of Measurement Baseline Benchmark Outcome Benchmark Achieved?
 Number of households able to move to a better unit and/or neighborhood of opportunity as a result of the activity (increase).
-0 households 1,104 households

-HC #7: Households Assisted by Services that Increase Housing Choice

-Unit of Measurement Baseline Benchmark Outcome Benchmark Achieved?
+0 households 746 households Represents units project-based voucher units newly un nder HAP or A HAP in FY 2023 HC #7: Households Assisted by Services that Increase Housing Choice Unit of Measurement Baseline Benchmark Outcome Benchmark Achieved?
 Number of households receiving services aimed to increase housing choice (increase).
-0 households 1,828 households
+0 households 2,287 households

+\ Represents UBV units where supportive services are provided.